JunhuaLiu0/starter-hugo-academic/content/authors/admin/_index.md

 His research interest lies at **the intersection of Multimedia system, vision, and robot learning**, seeking potential applications like **Metaverse and** **Automatic driving**.
 For example, the following two aspects:

 * System: Video streaming, AI CODEC, and analysis, Edge computing, Efficient ML.
-* Vision: VR, multimodal ML, CV3D, Point Cloud/NeRF and implicit neural representation.
+* Vision: VR, multimodal, CV3D, Point Cloud/NeRF and implicit neural representation.

 I am actively seeking the opportunity of **Summer Research Opportunity** in **2023.**